woa-vayu/POCOX3Pro-Guides/InstallWindows-en/Uninstall.md

   </p>
 </details>

-## Booting to SHRP/TWRP
+## Booting to recovery

 - Reboot your deivce into recovery

 ## Restoring the original partitions

-- Once booted into SHRP/TWRP, run the following command:
+- Once booted into recovery run the following command:

 ```batch
 adb shell restore
 ```

+- If it asks you to run it once again, do so

 - And leave the device shell